Barbiche/barbiche.github.io/_posts/2019-04-30-betrayded.md

 ![betrayded gameplay 1](/assets/img/betrayded_gameplay_1.png)

 BETRAYDED is a jam entry for the Ludum Dare #44, with our wonderful team of 6 people, and the first jam entry I've completed as a programmer.
 The game is a two-player platformer and duel game.
 Each player controls a prisoner who has been captured by the opposite faction, and aim to return home safely.
+We really tried to emphasize the polishing and game quality, even implemented an introduction cinematic!
+End of the day, we received pretty good results, ranking **22nd overall** and **12th for the fun category**.